aiven/devportal/docs/products/flink/howto/create-jar-application.rst

 .. important::

-   Custom JARs for Aiven for Apache Flink is an :doc:`early availability feature </docs/platform/concepts/beta_services>`.
+   Custom JARs for Aiven for Apache Flink is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at sales@Aiven.io.

 Prerequisite
 ------------